 Your septic tank is probably not something that you spend a lot of time thinking about.
 However, it is one of the most important parts of your home.
 It has to be emptied on a regular basis in order to function at its peak.
 There are several signs that indicate that your septic tank needs to be emptied.

 You may not notice anything wrong with your septic tank.
-However, it may still be time for you to get your septic tank cleaned.
-Most septic tanks will need to be cleaned every one to three years.
-That is why if it has been more than a year since you had your septic tank cleaned, then you may need to schedule a cleaning.
+However, it may still be time for a septic cleaning.
+Most tanks will need to be cleaned every one to three years.
+That is why if it has been more than a year since you had it cleaned, then you may need to schedule a cleaning.

 Slow drainage is usually a sign that there is a clog.
-If there is a clog in your septic tank, then you probably will not be able to remove the clog with your plunger.
-You may also have a problem flushing your toilet if there is a clog in the septic tank.
+If there is a clog, then you probably will not be able to remove the clog with your plunger.
+You may also have a problem flushing your toilet if there is a clog.

 Your septic tank will start to produce gases as it starts to fill up.
 These gases do not have anywhere to go.
 You may notice an odor around your home.
 If you smell an odor, then it is time for you to clean your septic tank.